jsgabriel1/master_project/README.md

 # master_project
- This repository contains all the data used to analyze the influence of climate change on various aspects of well-being for Indigenous and Afro-descendant people living on traditional lands, as mediated by risk and land use perspectives.
+ This repository contains data used to analyze the impact of climate change on the well-being of Indigenous and Afro-descendant communities living on traditional lands.
+The analysis focuses on the interplay between climate-related risks, land use perspectives, and their socio-environmental effects.
 Organized by José Gabriel M. da Cruz.